openstack/charm-ops-sunbeam/doc/concepts.rst

 The relation handlers also setup event observers allowing them execute any common procedures when events are raised by the interface.
 When the charm initialises the interface it provides a callback function.
-The handler method set be the observer first processes the event and then calls the charms callback method passing the event as an argument.
+The handler method set by the observer first processes the event and then calls the charms callback method passing the event as an argument.

 Required Side Relation Handlers